 - Withdraw the required volume of OPDIVO and transfer into an intravenous container. - Dilute OPDIVO with either 0.9% Sodium Chloride Injection, USP or 5% Dextrose Injection, USP to prepare an infusion with a final concentration ranging from 1 mg/mL to 10 mg/mL.
-The total volume of infusion must not exceed 160 mL. - For adult and pediatric patients with body weight ≥40 kg, do not exceed a total volume of infusion of 160 mL. - For adult and pediatric patients with body weight <40 kg, do not exceed a total volume of infusion of 4 mL/kg of body weight. - Mix diluted solution by gentle inversion.
-Do not shake. - Discard partially used vials or empty vials of OPDIVO. - The product does not contain a preservative. - After preparation, store the diluted solution either: - at room temperature for no more than 8 hours from the time of preparation to end of the infusion.
-Discard diluted solution if not used within 8 hours from the time of preparation; or - under refrigeration at 2°C to 8°C (36°F to 46°F) for no more than 24 hours from the time of preparation to end of infusion.
-Discard diluted solution if not used within 24 hours from the time of preparation. - Do not freeze.
+The total volume of infusion must not exceed 160 mL. - For adult and pediatric patients with body weight ≥40 kg, do not exceed a total volume of infusion of 160 mL.

+- For adult and pediatric patients with body weight <40 kg, do not exceed a total volume of infusion of 4 mL/kg of body weight. - Mix diluted solution by gentle inversion.
+Do not shake. - Discard partially used vials or empty vials of OPDIVO. - The product does not contain a preservative. - After preparation, store the diluted solution either: - at room temperature and room light for no more than 8 hours from the time of preparation to end of the infusion.
+Discard diluted solution if not used within 8 hours from the time of preparation; or - under refrigeration at 2°C to 8°C (36°F to 46°F) and protected from light for no more than 7 days from the time of preparation to end of infusion.
+Discard diluted solution if not used within 7 days from the time of preparation. - Do not freeze.